min2ha/ukwa-site/content/target/60485/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: E-petition 200165 relating to leaving the Europan Union

 This Debate Pack was prepared for the 'debate on e-petition 200165, relating to leaving the European Union', held in Westminster Hall at 4:30pm on January 22nd 2018